zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 So at the moment if you want to keep parts of your page dynamic (e.g. adverts, widgets, shopping cart...)
 AND keep it cached, you will have to use custom solutions using javascript and AJAX to fetch those dynamic parts from the server.

 = How do I delete the WP_CACHE define from wp-config.php? =
-WP-Optimize will remove the “WP_CACHE” constant from wp-config.php when you disable page caching, or when you deactivate the cache plugin.
+WP-Optimize Cache will remove the “WP_CACHE” constant from wp-config.php when you disable page caching, or when you deactivate the cache plugin.
 If you need to remove it manually, you can use FTP to edit wp-config.php and delete the line define ('WP_CACHE', true );
-If page caching is still enabled in the settings, WP-Optimize will attempt to add the line again, as it is required for the caching functionality to work.
+If page caching is still enabled in the settings, WP-Optimize Cache will attempt to add the line again, as it is required for the caching functionality to work.

 = My filesystem is not writable to increase security.
 What do I need to do to make it compatible with the caching functionality? =
 WP-Optimize caching feature needs write access to the ‘wp-content/cache’ folder, as this is where the cache files will be stored.
 It also needs to define the constant ‘WP_CACHE’ in ‘wp-config.php’, it will need access once to ‘wp-content/advanced-cache.php’, as well as to the folder ‘wp-content/wpo-cache’ to write the cache settings.